SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Alarms.md

 </div>

 > [!NOTE]
 >
-> At each step of this flowchart...
+> At any step of this flowchart:
+>
-> - it's possible your investigation is complete.
+> - your investigation may be complete.
-> - you may need to check SLErrors.txt / SLWatchDog2.txt / SLDBConnection.txt / Element logging.
+> - you may need to check the log information in *SLErrors.txt*, *SLWatchDog2.txt*, *SLDBConnection.txt*, or the element logging.

 ### Retrieval Issue